nasa/fprime/README.md

 ## Getting Started

+New users are encouraged to read through the [User Guide](https://nasa.github.io/fprime/UsersGuide/guide.html) and start with the [Getting Started](https://nasa.github.io/fprime/Tutorials/HelloWorld/Tutorial.html) tutorial.

 F´ provides several tutorials in order to help understand and develop within the framework.
 These tutorials cover basic component creation, system and topology design, tooling, and more.
-New users are encouraged to start with the [Getting Started](https://nasa.github.io/fprime/Tutorials/HelloWorld/Tutorial.html) tutorial.
 All tutorials are available [here](https://nasa.github.io/fprime/Tutorials/README.html).

 ## Getting Help